prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_window_new(const wchar_t* name,
     uint x_offset, uint y_offset, uint width, uint height);
 ```
 The constructor creates a uniquely named Window Sink with given offsets and dimensions.
 Construction will fail if the name is currently in use.
-Window Sinks are used render video onto an XWindow's Display.
+Window Sinks are used to render video onto an XWindows.
 See [Pipeline XWindow Support](api-pipeline.md#pipeline-xwindow-support) for more information.

 **Parameters**
 * `name` - [in] unique name for the Window Sink to create.